rajeshphy/blog/_posts/2022-05-01-what-is-calculus-of-variations.markdown

 This curve has following two *important* properties:

 <ol>
-  <li>The path which an object takes to go from point  to  in the shortest time
+  <li>The path which an object takes to go from point 'A' to 'B' in the shortest time
   possible under the influence of gravity is this brachistrone curve called a cycloid.
 So if the fall follows the brachistrone path then the fall time is the least of all possible paths.</li>

-  <li>If the object starts to fall a little bit below the point , say from point
+  <li>If the object starts to fall a little bit below the point 'A', say from point 'B'
-  then also the fall time is the same as that of fall time from point .
+  then also the fall time is the same as that of fall time from point 'A'.
 This makes the cycloid a tautochrone or **same-time curve**.</li>
 </ol>